-Bitcoin is built on blockchain technology and embedded in the first software block created is a quote saying “03/Jan/2009 Chancellor on brink of
+Embedded in the first bitcoin blockchain block was a quote saying, 03/Jan/2009 Chancellor on brink of

 Bitcoin facts and notable events

-• 3 January 2009 the Bitcoin whitepaper released.
-The catalyst of cryptocurrency when Satoshi Nakamoto released the Bitcoin whitepaper.
+- 3 January 2009 the bitcoin whitepaper released.
+The catalyst of the entire bitcoin industry when Satoshi Nakamoto released the whitepaper.

-• There will never be more than 21,000,000 Bitcoins.
+- There will never be more than 21 million bitcoins.
 This was purposely written in the code to ensure it can’t be inflated like regular currency.
-Why only 21 million?
-No one knows as it has never been explained.
+No one knows why this number is 21 million.